matrix-org/matrix-spec-proposals/proposals/3884-sliding-sync-e2ee.md

 For sliding sync, an initial response will include all fields.
 When there are updates, only the _changed_ fields are returned.
 That is to say, if `device_one_time_keys_count` has not changed between requests, it will be omitted which means to use the previous value.
-This deviates from the current `/sync` implementation which alwyas includes this field.
+This deviates from the current `/sync` implementation which always includes this field.
 Likewise for `device_unused_fallback_key_types`.

 ## Potential issues

-It's unclear if `device_unused_fallback_key_types` and `device_one_time_keys_count` should always be included or not, as this extension follows the same logic as v1.3 of the Specification which is not clear on this.
+It's unclear if `device_unused_fallback_key_types` and `device_one_time_keys_count` should always be included or not, as this extension deviates from the logic as v1.3 of the Specification which is not clear on this.
 If it is always included, this adds extra bytes and therefore consumes needless bandwidth.
 In practice, Synapse _always_ includes these fields, when this is probably not needed.
 Changing this behaviour may break clients which expect these fields to always exist.